formal-land/formal.land/docs/tools/coq-of-ocaml/language/gadts.md

 ```

 ## Obj_magic
-We define two axioms in Coq:
+We define two axioms in Rocq:
 ```coq
 Axiom obj_magic : forall {A : Set} (B : Set), A -> B.